misostack/blog.phpguru.net/content/post/symfony-services.md

 ## Learn Symfony's service by examples

-### Fetch data from an external API and save data on your server
+### Example 01: Fetch data from an external API and save data on your server

 Eg: https://jsonplaceholder.typicode.com/posts